Promo code FLASH15 applied for 15% off!

 What is the passing score for the Alabama real estate license exam?

-For salespersons:
+For salesperson:

+You must score at least 70 on all sections to pass the Alabama real estate salesperson licensing exam, including national and state-specific questions.
 The exam contains 140 total questions, combining 40 state-specific multiple-choice questions and 100 national multiple-choice questions in a single test.

-For brokers:
+For broker:

+You must score at least 70 on all sections to pass the Alabama real estate broker licensing exam, including national and state-specific questions.
 There are 40 multiple-choice questions for the state section and 10 simulation questions for the national section as separate parts of the exam.

 The state and national sections of the exam may also have five ‘pretest’ questions – these are reviewed in case they are ever used in future exams.
 They are not scored and do not count towards your final grade.